 Injection therapies are intended to treat the problem at the source of the pain.
-Therapeutic injections are meant to be used only when the doctor already has a very good idea of the area or structure that is generating the pain.
-Once that area has been determined, then the therapeutic injections can be expected to reduce, or even eliminate, the painful symptoms for a good period of time.
+Therapeutic injections are meant to be used only when Dr. Dave already has a very good idea of the area or structure that is generating the pain.
+Once that area has been determined, the therapeutic injections can be expected to reduce, or even eliminate the painful symptoms for a good period of time.
 Although they rarely eliminate pain permanently, in many cases therapeutic injections may last for weeks and sometimes for months.
 Conditions like back pain, sciatica, rheumatoid arthritis, osteoarthritis, psoriatic arthritis, fibromyalgia, knee pain, trigger finger may be greatly helped with Injection Therapy.

-Dr. Gentile uses an array of unique natural and pharmaceutical injections:
+At Oasis Integrative Medicine, Dr. Dave uses an array of unique natural and pharmaceutical injections:

-- Trigger Point Injections are used for chronic musculoskeletal pain conditions.
-Dr. Gentile uses a “cocktail” that offers far greater results then traditional trigger point injection.
+Trigger Point Injections are used for chronic musculoskeletal pain conditions.
+Dr. Dave uses a “cocktail” that offers far greater results then traditional trigger point injection.